mdl365/Cinder-Ceph/deployment_guide.md

 2. Connect switch to Admin Node, configure that node with Public Network IP and storage network IP (2 networks)
     a. if connecting to management network, this object will need 3 NICs

-    Reason: all Ceph actions run through admin node, will appear as traffic on public network between admin/controller while the data is accessed on the private storage network between nodes

 Installing Cephadm (on admin node)